-- 5.4.1 - All matches are played using balls of size 5, except for classes Boys Cat A, Cat B, Cat C and Cat D who use size 4.
+- 5.4.1 - All matches are played using balls of size 5, except for categories Y, Z, A, B, C e D who use size 4 and / or futsal.

 6 - Team Roster - Age Control

-- 6.1 - Each team must submit a list of players to the IberCup administration before March 10.
+- 6.1 - Each team must send a list of players to the IberCup administration 30 days before the tournament.
 After this date, we will charge extra 5€ per player.